TritonDataCenter/sdc-cloudapi/docs/index.md

 These account users can additionally be organized using [Roles](#roles):

     {
-        id: '802fbab6-ec2b-41c3-9399-064ccb65075b',
-        name: 'devs',
-        members: [ 'bob', 'fred', 'pedro' ],
+      "id": "ff578c1f-bad5-4d3c-8880-2f76745f2511",
+      "name": "devs",
+      "members": [
+        "bob",
+        "fred",
+        "pedro"
+      ],
+      "default_members": [
+        "bob",
+        "fred"
-        default_members: [ 'bob', 'fred' ],
+      ],
-        policies: [ 'createMachine', 'resizeMachine', 'CreateImageFromMachine']
+      "policies": [
+        "createMachine",
+        "resizeMachine",
+        "createImageFromMachine"
+      ]
     }

 Each role can have an arbitrary set of [Policies](#policies):

     {
-        id: '9d99a799-8234-4dd8-b37d-9af14b96da25',
-        name: 'restart machines',
+      "name": "restart machines",
+      "id": "e8bdd555-eef0-4c1c-83be-93c443b59e3e",
+      "rules": [
-        rules: [ 'CAN rebootmachine if requesttime::time > 07:30:00 and requesttime::time < 18:30:00 and requesttime::day in (Mon, Tue, Wed, THu, Fri)', 'CAN stopmachine', 'CAN startmachine' ],
+        "CAN rebootmachine if requesttime::time > 07:30:00 and requesttime::time < 18:30:00 and requesttime::day in (Mon, Tue, Wed, THu, Fri)",
+        "CAN stopmachine",
+        "CAN startmachine"
+      ],
-        description: 'This is completely optional'
+      "description": "This is completely optional"
     }

 The `rules` in policies are used for the access control of an account's users.
 These rules use [Aperture](https://github.com/joyent/node-aperture) as the policy language, and are described in detail in the next section.

 Our recommendation is to limit each policy's set of rules to a very scoped collection, and then add one or more of these policies to each group.
 This aids